 London Music Masters, British Land, Paribas Bank, Wetherby Prep School, Lords’ Cricket Ground, QPR football club, the Premier League and Sustrans.

 We reviewed our curriculum in 2014-15 to meet the requirements of the new National Curriculum.
 The National Curriculum also sets out expectations for each key stage, and children’s progress is assessed against these expectations each year.
 The curriculum for all Church of England Primary schools in England currently includes:

 - five ‘core’ subjects: English, Mathematics, Science, Physical Education and Religious Education

-- seven ‘foundation’ subjects: History, Geography, Art, Music, Design Technology, Computing and Modern Foreign Languages (Spanish – KS2 only)
+- seven ‘foundation’ subjects: History, Geography, Art, Music, Design Technology, Computing and Foreign Languages (Spanish – KS2 only)

 In addition to these compulsory subjects, we also teach Personal, Social and Health Education through special theme days and by making cross-curricular links.

 - Early Years Foundation Stage Curriculum (Nursery and Reception classes – F1 and F2)

 - Key Stage 1 (Years 1 and 2)

 - Key Stage 2 (Years 3, 4, 5 and 6)